clojure-grimoire/grimoire/resources/1.5.0/clojure.core/inc'/docstring.md

 Returns a number one greater than num.
+Supports arbitrary precision.
-Supports arbitrary precision.See also: inc
+  See also: inc